HaghverdiLab/Compound-SNE/README.md

 # Compound-SNE

-Package code for Compound-SNE ([Bioinformatics Application Notes](https://academic.oup.com/bioinformatics/article/40/7/btae471/7721017)).
+Package code for Compound-SNE ([https://academic.oup.com/bioinformatics/article/40/7/btae471/7721017](https://academic.oup.com/bioinformatics/article/40/7/btae471/7721017)).
 Download compoundsne into working directory.

 # Usage
 After processing data accordingly, run the following commands to embed with Compound-SNE.
 Note: data must be saved in an AnnData object containing .obsm['X_pca'].
 A full example of usage is in example.py.